Picture above: Clare, Mark, Ruby (14), George & Thomas (4)

 “The relief when that first parcel arrived was absolutely incredible.
 It was a God-send,” Clare says emotionally.
 The activities brought the family closer together, and Clare would get the other children on their street involved as well.

-Things are still tough for the family, and they are anxious about the challenges that the winter months will bring, but you can hear the relief in her voice when she says “just knowing Shirley and her church are there for us makes all the difference.”
-Clare has already volunteered to cook at future church outreach events, to help provide others with the same support that has been a life-line for them.
+Things are still tough for the family, and they are anxious about the challenges that the winter months will bring, but you can hear the relief in her voice when she says “just knowing Shirley and her team are there for us makes all the difference.”
+Clare has already volunteered to cook at future community events, to help provide others with the same support that has been a life-line for them.